7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-Using `distage-testkit` the test would be written like:
+Using `distage-testkit` the test would be written like this:

 ```scala mdoc:silent
 import izumi.distage.testkit.scalatest.DistageSpecScalatest